sleak-lbl/weekly-emails/items/hpcawards.md

-### Nominate Someone for the NERSC Early Career HPC Achievement Awards Today!
+### Last Chance: NERSC Early Career HPC Achievement Awards Nominations Due Friday!

 Nominations are now open for the 2020 NERSC Early Career High-Performance Computing Achievement Awards.
 Awards will be made in the following two